Lucke0051/smhi/README.md

 [![style: lint](https://img.shields.io/badge/style-lint-4BC0F5.svg)](https://pub.dev/packages/lint)

 # SMHI Open Data for Dart
+*This package is in early development and some features may not work as intended.
+If so, feel free to [submit a pull request][pullRequest].*

 A Dart package for usage of the [Swedish Meteorological and Hydrological Institute's Open Data API][smhiDocs].
 The API allows you to get the weather and other meterological data like air temperature & pressure.